Gerald-Ha/HodlEye-Crypto-Price-Tracker/README.md

 - **Portfolio Management**: Track your crypto holdings in real-time with easy-to-read analytics.
 - **More Integrations**: Expanding support for additional exchanges and data sources.
+- **Automatic alarm in the event of a sharp price drop of 10% within 1 hour**
+- **HodlEye Notify Alarm with various sound selections and HodlEye Alarms**

 Stay tuned for updates!